Abu Musab al-Zarqawi: 1999–2000: Training of Jihadists

 In 1999, Zarqawi was released from prison in a general amnesty by Jordan's King Abdullah.
 Within months after his release, according to Jordanian officials, Zarqawi tried to resurrect his Jund al-Sham.
 Then, also according to Jordanian officials, he was involved in the millennium plot—a bid to bomb the Radisson SAS Hotel in Amman (Jordan) before New Year's Day 2000.

 The plot was discovered, and Zarqawi fled to Pakistan.

 When Pakistan revoked his visa, he crossed into Afghanistan, where he met, still according to Jordanian officials and also German court testimony, with Osama bin Laden and other al-Qaeda leaders in Kandahar and Kabul.
 He asked them for assistance and money to set up his own training camp in Herat.
 With some "small seed money" of $200,000 from Osama bin Laden, the camp opened soon and attracted Jordanian militants.
 Zarqawi selected Herat, far from al-Qaeda's established operations in Kandahar and Jalalabad, because his recruits would enter Afghanistan through Iran.

 That camp was either for his group Jund al-Sham—as one, indirect, source contended—or for his newly started group Jama'at al-Tawhid wal-Jihad—as the Washington Institute for Near East Policy claimed—or he started one or two camps for both of those groups in Herat in 1999.
 It is also possible that Zarqawi set up only one camp for only one group known by those two different names in 1999.
-GlobalSecurity.org called it "a camp near Herat, reportedly specialised in manufacturing poisons".
+Zarqawi's training camp in Herat was reportedly specialized in poisons (especially ricin) and explosives.

+2001-2002: Alleged plots to attack Europe

+In 2001, Zarqawi allegedly dispatched his subordinate Abu Atiya from Herat to the Pankisi Gorge, Georgia.
+At the time, Pankisi was a stronghold of two intertwined groups: Chechen separatist rebels and transnational jihadist militants, both seeking respite from the Second Chechen War, and relying on the Georgian government's unwillingness to evict them by force.
+Abu Atiya was publicly accused by Colin Powell during his 5 February 2003 UN Security Council presentation of having instigated, at Zarqawi's direction, a number of plots to conduct terrorist attacks in Europe using the nerve agent ricin, among other weapons.

+Depicted on a slide used by Powell, alongside Zarqawi and Abu Atiya were three Jordanians who had grown up in the same town as Zarqawi: Abu Ashraf, Abu Taisir, and Abu Hafs al-Urduni.
+Two other men depicted on the slide, Menad Benchellali and Merouane Benahmed, were arrested in December 2002 in France, and ultimately convicted of plotting terrorist attacks as part of the Chechen Network case (so called due to the men's links to the Chechen jihadism, through Pankisi).
+However, contrary to claims made at the time, no ricin was ever found in Europe.
+Abu Atiya was also linked in press reports to the so-called Wood Green ricin plot, but no substantive link was ever proven.
+Abu Atiya later denied that he had been part of planning terrorist attacks in Europe.